 If you are ill with a fever, do not have your flu jab until you have recovered.

-Our practice nurses, Mrs Stephanie Williams and Mrs Gina Baum, are on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.
+Our practice nurses, Julie Lumley and Liesl Smith are on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.

 If you require any vaccinations relating to foreign travel you need to complete our travel vaccination form.
-Copies can be obtained from reception or click the link here - Travel vaccination form
+Copies can be obtained from reception or click the link here - Travel Risk Assessment Form

 Once completed, please drop it in or email it to firstname.lastname@example.org.
 The nurse will go through it and will get in touch to arrange a suitable appointment.
 Please complete and drop in the form at least 6 weeks before travel.

 A second or third appointment may be required with the practice nurse for some vaccinations as they must be given at regular intervals.
 Some vaccines have to be ordered as they are not a stock vaccine.